olidare/olidare.github.io/README.md

 ## Work Experience

-### Online Study @ Coursera & Developing Personal Projects, Jan 2025 - Present
+### Online Study @ Coursera & Developing Personal Projects, Feb 2025 - Present
 - Courses: Advanced Google Data Analytics, Meta Data Analytics, Advanced Data Visualization with Tableau
 - Areas of study include: Data Storytelling, SQL, Python, Tableau, Statistics and Machine Learning.
-- Furthermore, building out a personal portfolio of Data Projects.
+- Furthermore, building out a personal portfolio of Data Projects, linked below in 'Projects' Section.

 ### Splunk Consultant @ Apto Solutions, UK  Sept 2020 - Jan 2025
--  Test
--
+-  Technical Consultant with extensive experience delivering Splunk deployments across industries, leading cloud implementations, configuring data onboarding as well as helping clients to maximise the value of their data.

+**Selected Projects:**

+**NHS (UK National Health Service)**

+- Implemented a solution, monitoring the data behind the nationwide Covid test and vaccine distribution.
+- Built advanced SPL searches and developed custom visualizations and dashboards to present complex healthcare data metrics to stakeholders, significantly improving the efficiency of vaccine distribution.
+- Alerting Solution was presented at Splunk Conf22.

+**LLoyds Bank (Major UK Bank)**

+- Designed and implemented ETL processes to map and standardise multiple data feeds.
+- Developed custom queries and reports to extract actionable insights from transaction data

+**Fexco (Fintech Company)**

+- Led an engagement using Splunk ES, strategically guiding a large Fintech company to improve their Security Posture.
+- Tasks included a data audit, developing a Threat Model, creating Detective Use Cases, configuring critical assets and identities.
+- Regularly presented the data insights and recommendations to C -suite executives & the Technical Team.

+**CityFibre Ltd (British Network Provider)**

+- Migrating the existing knowledge objects including alerts, searches, dashboards into a new environment.
+- Developed an Ansible script to upgrade architecture via code.